 Soybean sprouts are larger than the more commonly found mung bean sprouts.
 They're also more yellow in color (as opposed to green), and have a coarser texture.
 They're used in various dishes, including soups, stews, and spring rolls, in the various cuisines of east and southeast Asia.

 Add a splash of red pepper flakes (kochukaru) to this soup to augment its vitamin C content, and it's great for colds, as well.
 Finally, it's an excellent option for a Korean dish that's vegetarian, since it doesn't make use of any meat-based broths.

 Note that you can control the spice level of your soup by adding less or more of the red pepper flakes.
-If you like your soup particularly spicy, you even can add more red pepper powder than I've recommended below—just use your own best judgment, knowing your tolerance for heat.
+If you like your soup particularly spicy, you even can add more red pepper powder—just use your own best judgment, knowing your tolerance for heat.